Kretolus/RadBot/README.md

 # RadBot
-A greeter bot for RickRad
+A greeter bot for RichRad